crenata/bejibun-redis/README.md

 ```

 ### Configuration
+The configuration file automatically executed if you are using `ace`.

+Or

-Add `redis.ts` inside config directory on your project
+Add `redis.ts` inside config directory on your project if doesn't exist.

 ```bash
 config/redis.ts